 Vietnam Index: High

-Safety of Women
+Safety of Women in Vietnam

 Vietnam is a relatively safe country in South East Asia, and you will find many female travellers.
 Even if you’re travelling alone, Vietnam is welcoming.
 Due to its conservative culture, you might face some questions about your solo travelling, but that is harmless.
 Here are some facts and tips for female tourists: